Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Instructions

-- In a bowl, add ½ cup lukewarm water , 1 tablespoon sugar and 11g instant yeast.
-Give it a good mix and cover for 10 to 15 minutes to rise the yeast.
+- In a mixing bowl, combine ½ cup of lukewarm water, 1 tablespoon of sugar, and 11g of instant yeast.
+Stir well and cover the bowl for about 10 to 15 minutes to allow the yeast to activate.

-- Cover the dough and place it warm place for 2 hours to rise it.
+- Cover the dough and let it rise in a warm spot for 2 hours.

-- Place parchment paper in baking tray and place the naan over it.
+- Line a baking tray with parchment paper and place the naan on it.

 - Roghni naan is ready to serve.